maxim-uvarov/maxim-uvarov/about.md

 Since 2011, I have always been free to choose tasks for myself, and I have never selected anything that is boring to me.

 Even though I don't have extensive corporate experience (and thus lack experience in working with big data and learning from experienced developers and analysts), I have invested a lot of time in improving my computer efficiency.
 I believe that I have valuable knowledge and insights from real-world practice to share.

+\* I'm still missing my community activities and addictions as they gave me the most pleasures in my life.

+\** And related to my rudimentary community leader manners: I'm extremely grateful to folks from Nushell community, as they often tolerate my irrelevant selfish nubie sentiments that bypass my control.
+Though, I must assure that I'm really trying my best to be a useful member of the community and don't flood to much.

+\*** And finally meditation starts giving me pleasure.